About the Library

 - Exam Accommodation

-The counseling office provides individual or couples counseling for students and their spouses.
-This entails a variety of opportunities, including:
+The counseling office provides individual counseling for students.
+This entails a variety of areas:

 - Academic concerns (e.g., study skills, test-taking anxiety, managing stress)

-- Personal (e.g., self-confidence, social skills, depression, self-esteem)
+- Personal (e.g., self-confidence, social skills, depression, self-esteem, anxiety)

 - Interpersonal difficulties (e.g., parent/family problems, peer conflicts)